jasminorth/Individual_Differences_Speech_Processing/experiment raw data/README.md

 * 1 Datei mit LexTALE-Ergebnissen aller Teilnehmenden (im xlsx-Format)
 * Einzelne Dateien (pro Teilnehmer:in eine) mit Ergebnissen des OpenSesame-Experiments (im csv-Format)

+TODO: update once experiment is finished and we have the final version of these files!